danickblouin/bash-scripts/README.md

 `sudo ln -s <path_to_original> </usr/local/bin/name_of_the_script>`.

 ### youtubeUrlTitleParse

-Script to output a list of youtube video with their titles from a txt files full of youtube links
+Script to output a list of youtube video with their titles from a txt files full of youtube links.

 ### removeChar

 Removes character passed in parameter for all files titles in the current directory.

+### pfind

+Search for words in a PDF with `pdfgrep` by indicating the number of words that can separate the two words.

+Usage: `pfind <separator_count> <words>`